harlericho/project_blogs/README.md

 To start the project (project_blogs), you must follow the following steps:

-1. Open a terminal at the root of the project of frontend.
+1. Open a terminal at the root of the frontend project.
    > project_blogs/frontend/
-2. In the main root of the project of backend execute the following in your terminal:
+2. In the main root of the frontend project execute the following in your terminal:
    ```
    npm install
    ```